Rome–Tokyo Raid: The expedition: China to Japan

 From Shanghai, where he stopped for a week, he went in to Qingdao, which was then occupied by Japanese forces.
 Welcomed by the Japanese authorities, he was promised that when he arrived in Japan he would be presented with a golden samurai katana and that his plane would remain on display in Tokyo.
 It was in fact exhibited until 1933, but them destroyed due to irreparable deterioration.

-From Qingdao he reached the Chinese capital Beijing, where he spent a week, honored by the local population and authorities, then he left again for Kow Pangtzu, near Shenyang then for Sinŭiju in Korea, at that time an integral part of the Japanese empire.
+From Qingdao he reached the Chinese capital Beijing, where he spent a week, honored by the local population and authorities, then he left again for Goubangzi, near Shenyang then for Sinŭiju in Korea, at that time an integral part of the Japanese empire.

 The next stop on the journey was Seoul, a destination imposed on Ferrarin by both the Japanese authorities and the Italian representatives in Korea.
 From Seoul he headed to Daegu, which was the last stop on mainland soil.
 On orders from the Japanese authorities, Ferrarin was forced to follow a longer and more northern route than the one he envisaged because there was an absolute ban on flying over the strongholds of Pusan and Tsushima.
 Despite the imposed change of course, Ferrarin reached Osaka on May 30, where he was welcomed by the entire citizenry.

 Landing in Yoyogi Park, Ferrarin reached the last leg of the journey, Tokyo where, in addition to the usual crowds that had met him at all his stops since he arrived in China, he had the honor of being received by the royal prince Hirohito and by Empress Teimei.

 Ferrarin went on to publish his travel memoirs in the book My Flight Rome-Tokyo in 1921.